Code-Institute-Submissions/grow-yourself/README.md

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Ecosia and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, Samsung Galaxy Pro & iPad2.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   All links were tested on each page to ensure that they functioned as expected.
+-   Page load speeds were tested on the devices mentioned above using mobile and broadband internet to ensure satisfactory user experience.
 -   Friends, colleagues and fellow students were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs